dshyleshkarthik7-hue/python-api-parser/README.md

 # Safe API Parsing with Python Dataclasses

-A lightweight Python project demonstrating how to safely parse nested API responses using **dataclasses** instead of scattering multiple `.get()` chains throughout your code.
+A lightweight Python project demonstrating how to safely parse nested API responses using **Python dataclasses**.
+Instead of scattering multiple `.get()` chains throughout your codebase, this project centralizes parsing logic into a single, reusable parser.

 ---

 ## 📌 Problem

-When working with third-party APIs, responses often contain nested JSON objects with optional or missing fields.
+Third-party APIs often return nested JSON responses with optional or missing fields.
+Accessing these values directly can lead to repetitive code like this:

-This usually leads to code like:

 ```python
 city = response.get("address", {}).get("city", "Unknown")
 zipcode = response.get("address", {}).get("zipcode", "Unknown")
 ```

-As your application grows, these repeated dictionary lookups become difficult to maintain.
+As your application grows, these repeated dictionary lookups become harder to maintain and more error-prone.

 ---

 ## ✅ Solution

-Convert the API response into a structured Python object using a **dataclass** and a centralized parser.
+Parse the API response once and convert it into a structured Python object using a **dataclass**.

 ```python
 user = UserParser.from_dict(response)